irving-j/commuter_rail_schedule/README.md

 `python manage.py runserver`

-Verify the api is up and running
+Verify the app is up and running

 `localhost:8000`